leodeslf/leaf/src/content/notes/se/testing/index.md

 ### Pesticide Paradox

+>It's called the "pesticide paradox" after the agricultural phenomenon, where bugs were able to build tolerance to pesticides, leaving us with the choice of; ever-more powerful pesticides followed by ever-more powerful bugs; or an altogether different approach.
+(Beizer, 1995)

 As programmers fix defects, and the quality of the software improves, the effectiveness of the *previous tests erodes*.
 We must create new tests as old ones become useless, by doing so, more defects can be found in the future.

->It's called the "pesticide paradox" after the agricultural phenomenon, where bugs were able to build tolerance to pesticides, leaving us with the choice of; ever-more powerful pesticides followed by ever-more powerful bugs; or an altogether different approach. -Beizer, 1995

 ### Testing is Context Dependent